About Us - Board and Volunteers

 For several years, Jennifer has organized pen pal letter exchanges between U.S. and Nohana Primary students.
 Her two daughters raised money to pay for a Nohana student to continue her education beyond 7th grade.
 Jennifer traveled with Sherrie Howey, her mother, on the January 2013 L2L trip.

 Mochochoko teaches grade 7 at Nohana Primary School.
-With Andrew's help, he taught himself how to use the XO laptop.
+He taught himself how to use the XO laptop and is adept at using computers.
 He helps other teachers at Nohana and Kokobe use the XO laptops.

 Phyl is Director Sarah Gardner's husband.
 He assisted with training at Kokobe Primary.